the inspiration of scripture

 Notice that Peter didn't say that these men who were moved by the holy spirit wrote the Bible, but rather that they spoke from GOD.
 Of course a prophet could at times have written down the words of GOD as he received them by revelation [EXODUS 24:4 JEREMIAH30:2], but that is not what Peter said in this verse.
 Peter was endeavoring to explain to his readers that the prophetic word (RSV 2 PETER 1:19) came not by the impulse of man but rather by the impulse of GOD.
 GOD initiated it, not man.

 Oftentimes, somebody took the words which were spoken by the prophet and wrote them down in a book or manuscript.
 Howbeit, the specific words which were given by GOD and then spoken by the prophet, only these were the words of GOD.
 Sometimes they may have been accurately written down, but then at other times just the jest of what was spoken was written down.
-Afterwards, those words then would have been translated into different languages where they may have lost their original intent as first given to the prophet.
+Afterwards, those words might then have been translated into different languages where they very well could have lost their original intent as first given to the prophet.

 Thus, even though GOD might have inspired scripture, that does not necessarily mean that HE is responsible for all which men wrote on the page afterwards.
-I think this becomes evident when we consider and ponder certain passages which various commentators have expounded as being the infallible word of GOD.
+I think this becomes evident when we consider and ponder certain passages, even though various commentators have expounded the entire Bible as being the infallible word of GOD.
 One telling example of that theology is this quote from Charles Welch in his book Dispensational Truth, page 13.

 - If the written Word is God-breathed, there can be no possibility of human error creeping into "that which is written for our learning"....it is "dictation", not "composition".